DeutscheBahnAG/components/packages/react/src/logo/README.md

 ## Alt text

-By default “DB” is used as a text alternative for screen readers by the Logo component.
+By default, “DB” is used as a text alternative for screen readers by the Logo component.

 ```jsx
 <Logo />
 ```

-In case you need another string, just add it as a children:
+In case you need another string, just add it as a child:

 ```jsx
 <Logo>DB Regio</Logo>